krishpatel9362-kp/Leetcode-Journey/Two-Pointers/README.md

 - Time Complexity: O(n)
 - Space Complexity: O(1)

+## 977 - Squares of a Sorted Array

+- Brute force squares every element and then sorts the result.
+- Squaring negative numbers can change their relative order.
+- The original sorted array can be viewed as two sorted sections: negative values and non-negative values.
+- After converting negatives to absolute values, the problem becomes similar to merging two sorted arrays.
+- Two pointers can efficiently merge the two sections into the answer.
+- Time Complexity: O(n)
+- Space Complexity: O(n)

 ## What I Learned

 - Sorted arrays often allow duplicates to be processed in a single pass.